 Having a two piece paddle has distinct advantages, however when it is assembled it is important that it feels like a one piece paddle.
 Any give in the join will result in a decrease in paddle stroke efficiency.
 In order to identify which paddles excelled in this area we gave the paddles to blindfolded paddlers and asked them to identify which were one solid piece and which were two.
 We let our testers shake the paddle and take a few strokes but did not let them feel the center of the shaft.

 After this we allowed testers to paddle around extensively with each paddle.
 (Not blindfolded!)
 We took note of their experiences, encouraging them to experiment with horizontal and rotational pull on the shaft, to see how secure each paddle locking mechanism felt.
 During our extensive testing, we observed how prone the locking mechanism is to sticking, noting down how many hours of use passed before problems started to arise and what conditions the paddle was used in.

 We evaluated the durability of the paddles using a series of tests designed to expose each paddle to various stresses.
 We took notes of any wear and tear that we observed on the blades and shaft ( including the connection point).
 We purposefully selected testers who we know can be very tough on gear, and we did not encourage them to be careful with the paddles.
 We repeatedly dismantled and adjusted each paddle, often in very sandy conditions, analyzing how the components stood up to the abuse.

-We also conducted a series of tests pushing of gravel banks, observing whether this caused any wear and tear to the kayak paddle.
+We also conducted a series of tests pushing off of gravel banks and observing whether this caused any wear and tear to the kayak paddle.

-After all this fun and challenging fieldwork, we went back into the office and assigned scores to paddle and explained them all in our main review text.
+After all this fun and challenging fieldwork, we went back into the office and assigned scores to each paddle and explained each of the scores in our main review text.
 We hope our hard work enables you to select the right paddle and helps make your kayaking experience the best it can be!